ninest/swipeable_card/README.md

 Warning: while `SwipeableWidget` is fast on iPhones, it can be quite slow for older Android devices.
 I am currently working on `SwipeableWidgetSlide`, an alternative which can be used for older Android devices.

+Check out [https://swipeable-card.now.sh/](https://swipeable-card.now.sh/) for the full documentation (still a work in progress).

 ## 😐 Issues and limitations